junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I see."
 Metatron smiles greasily.
 "You want my help."

 Dean rolls his eyes.
 He hates this part.
-This is the part when people would realize the value of their information and everything and start asking for deals.
+This is the part when people -- usually and especially dicks -- would realize the value of their information and everything and start asking for deals.
 But they don't have any other options.

 "Yes, Metatron, we thought you, as an angel, might be interested in shoving the demons back to Hell," Dean puts on his negotiation mask.

-"Not really," Metatron says, not even bothering to pretend considering.
+"Not really interested," Metatron says, not even bothering to pretend considering.

 "I beg you pardon?"
 Dean is starting to get frustrated.
-And by the look of Sam's swinging, Metatron also doesn't care the slightest to help releasing his condition.
+And by the look of Sam's swinging, Metatron also doesn't care the slightest to help relieving his condition.

-"I mean, if the books are real, like you just proved, it means Michael and Lucifer were locked in the Cage, Raphael and Gabriel were dead, God was MIA, angels are minding their own business, demons are led by a self-proclaimed king.
+"I mean, if the books are real, like you just proved, it means Michael and Lucifer were locked in the Cage, Raphael and Gabriel were dead, God was MIA, angels are minding their own business, and demons are led by a self-proclaimed king.
 So all in all, everything is in the right place, I don't see why I need to put my finger in the dirty water.
 I'm quite comfortable where I am, reading the stories."

 "Reading the stories," Dean's anger is simmering.
 "That's all you do, all day every day since the dawn of time?"

 "You have any idea how many stories there are in the human history?
 Countless!
-I mean literally, I can not count all of them, let alone finishing reading them all!
+I mean literally, I cannot count all of them, let alone finishing reading them all!
 Just reading your guys took my about a week, which is, mind you, a waste of my time in my humble opinion, but some of them still manage to be more or less entertaining, so I'll tolerate them.
-Except I'm sure I can write them so much better --" Metatron waves his hands, gesturing at the books excitedly. "-- that reminds me, now that I can actually talk to you guys, I can actually start writing my own version."
+Except I'm sure I can write them so much better --" Metatron waves his hands, gesturing at the books excitedly. "-- and that reminds me, now that I can actually talk to you guys, I can actually start writing my own version."

 Dean snaps up from the armchair with fury, angel blade in his right hand.
 "You piece of garbage, if you think we are like your ordinary book characters, and you can manipulate and control us, then you are the biggest idiot in the universe.
 Ask Fate and destiny and God's plan, ask them who we are -- you read the book, you should know."

 Metatron simply smiles, unaffected by his lash.
-He flips a finger, and Dean is forced to sit back down in the chair, and when he turns to check on Sam, he finds Sam's eyes closed and breathing shallowly.
-His hands slip to his knees.
+He flips a finger, and Dean is forced to sit back down in the chair, and Sam makes a thumping noise, crashing limply in the seat.
+Dean turns to check on Sam with huge startle, finding Sam's eyes closed, his breath shallow, his arms falling onto his knees.

 "Don't worry, he's just sleeping.
-I'm not that interested of him.
-I'm interested in you," Metatron gives him another one of his greasy smiles.
+I'm not that interested in him.
+I'm interested in you," Metatron gives Dean another one of his greasy smiles.

 "Great, a freaking fan *and* a perv."
 Dean holds the angel blade tighter, but finds himself not able to move.
 It seems Metatron must have used some angel magic to constrain him to the chair.
-He curses silently.
+He curses in his mind hard again.

 "Dean, Dean, Dean, always so pessimistic, how do you know I won't help?"
 Metatron starts pacing, stroking his patchy grey beard in a pondering posture.

 "Alright then, will you?"
 Dean asks gruffly.

 "Of course, Dean.
 I wasn't satisfied with the books, but it doesn't mean I wasn't interested in some very particular story line."
 Metatron stops pacing, leaning disgustingly close to Dean, looking in his eyes in the same level.
-"Let me ask you something, do you still believe in love?"
+"How about this, I ask you a question, and if you got it right, I give you what you want.
+Here's the question: do you still believe in love, Dean?"

 Dean rolls his eyes.
 "What sort of question is that?
 What does it have to do with anything?
 Yes?
 I don't know.
 No?"

 "This is serious, Dean," Metatron drops his smile, actually looking quite serious.
 "This matters, and you'll see.
-Think before answer, do you?"
+Think before answer, will you?"

-Dean is taken aback slightly, and thinks about the question that never really occurred to him.
-It's just... to chick-flick, isn't it?
+Dean is taken aback slightly, and actually starts thinking about the question that has never really occurred to him.
+It's just... too chick-flick, isn't it?
 And what's the problem with the word "still"?
 As if Metatron is so sure that he used to believe but not anymore.
 Or, did he?

 Dean thinks for a long time, his thoughts wandering around Sam, and Cas, and Bobby, and his friends and people he knew.
-He tries to think of some examples to support a yes-or-no argument, it's like trying to solve the most difficult but ambiguous math problem that he is even quite sure what the question is about.
+He tries to think of some examples to support a yes-or-no argument, it's like trying to solve the most difficult but ambiguous math problem that he isn't even quite sure what the question is about.
+Love isn't his expertise.

-Then he thinks back about Metatron.
+Then he thinks back about Metatron, thinking about what the angel might want or want to achieve here -- this line of thought is so much easier, hunting and eliciting monsters' motivations, that's his expertise.
 There must be a reason why Metatron asked this, right?
 Metatron loves reading good stories, then surely answering "yes" would satisfy his weirdass interest and possibly pleased enough to help them?

 Dean feels proud for his train of thoughts and feels sure that this must be where the situation is leading to.
 He feels in control again.